shipgirlproject/Shoukaku/README.md

       // There is no more reason for us to do anything so lets just clean up in voiceClose event link.disconnect();
     });
+    link.player.on('nodeDisconnect', () => {

+      // You still need to clean your link when player.on 'nodeDisconnect' fires.
+This means the node that governs this link disconnected. link.disconnect();
+    })

     // Play the lavalink track we got await link.player.playTrack(data.track);